onzfonz/comp227/src/content/3/en/part3a.md

 Middleware are functions that can be used for handling `request` and `response` objects.

-The json-parser we used earlier takes the raw data from the requests that are stored in the `request` object, parses it into a JavaScript object and assigns it to the `request` object as a new property `body`.
+As a reminder, the json-parser we used earlier:

+- takes the raw data from the requests that are stored in the `request` object
+- parses it into a JavaScript object and
+- assigns it to the `request` object as a new property `body`.

 In practice, you can use several middlewares at the same time.
 When you have more than one, they're executed one by one in the order that they were taken into use in express.

-Let's implement our own middleware that prints information about every request that is sent to the server.
+Let's *implement our own middleware* that prints information about every request that is sent to the server.

-Middleware is a function that receives three parameters:
+For a function to be **middleware** it needs to receives three parameters:

 ```js
 const requestLogger = (request, response, next) => {